 - Dog trainers mainly recommend thunder shirts to calm aggressive dogs.
 Employ a thunder shirt to calm your aggressive Great Dane dog.

 - In addition to thunder shirts anxiety wraps are also available.
 Use the item to calm your Great Dane which works better on your dog.

 - Do not forget to pet your Great Dane dog if its is showing anxiety.
 Positive interaction with owners can calm a Great Dane dog readily.

 New dog when you have an aggressive dog already?

 If you want a new dog when you have an aggressive Great Dane or any other dog already, it is better to first handle and control the dog you own already.
 As aggressive dogs poses a serious danger to other dogs.
-And your new dog might become defensive or exhibit a total retreat behaviour.
+And your new dog might become defensive or exhibit a total retreat behavior.
 In this case the dog would become shy, insecure canine which you obviously would not want.

 If a Great Dane has become suddenly aggressive or showing some minimal signs of aggression, it is high time to act.
 Training an aggressive Great Dane, though a diligent pursuit yet not an impossible one.
-Remember the sooner the better.
+Remember, the sooner the better.